Estimating the Value of Evidence-Based Decision Making: Estimation of counterfactual EBDM values

-Figure \ref{figure:counterfactual_cochrane} reports the results obtained from applying the procedure describe above to the Cochrane data.
+Panel A of Figure \ref{fig:counterfactual_upworthy} reports the results obtained from applying the procedure described above to the Upworthy data.
 The solid line represents the value of EBDM as a function of the variance modification factor, $\lambda$.
-The shaded area represents 95\% intervals from the distribution of EBDM estimates.
-An investment that reduces estimation variance by half (about a 29.3\% decrease in standard errors) leads to an increase in the value of EBDM by 11.6\%, from 0.2351 to 0.2623.
-Conversely, an increase in estimation variance by half (about a 22.5\% increase in standard errors) decreases the value of EBDM by 8.1\%, from 0.2351 to 0.2161.
+The shaded area represents 95 percent intervals from the distribution of EBDM estimates.
+An investment that reduces estimation variance by half (about a 29.3 percent decrease in standard errors) leads to an increase in the value of EBDM by $8.33$ percent, from $1.4057$ to $1.5228$.
+Conversely, an increase in estimation variance by half (about a 22.5 percent increase in standard errors) decreases the value of EBDM by 6.56 percent, from $1.4057$ to $1.3133$.